doyalsarker/doyalsarker.github.io/index.md

-a PhD candidate in Mechanical Engineering at University of Central Florida (UCF).
-I work as a Graduate Research Assistant in Hybrid Sustainable Energy Systems Laboratory (HySES) Laboratory.
+A PhD candidate in Mechanical Engineering at [University of Central Florida (UCF)](https://www.ucf.edu/).
+For over four years, I have been working as a Graduate Research Assistant in the [Hybrid Sustainable Energy Systems Laboratory (HySES) Laboratory](https://mae.ucf.edu/TDas/).
+My research focuses on dynamics and control, multi-physics modeling, and hydrodynamic analysis, with particular emphasis on offshore platforms and floating structures for renewable energy applications.

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.